What is the Government-in-Action Youth Tour?

 - Finalist will be interviewed by a panel of judges.

-Please return the application and essay to Graham County Electric Cooperative, Inc., PO Drawer B, Pima, AZ 85543.
+Please return the application and essay to Graham County Electric Cooperative, Inc., PO Drawer B, Pima, AZ 85543 before deadline.
 You may also bring your application and essay to the Co-op Office located at 9 West Center Street in Pima or submit online by completing the information below and submitting your essay below.
 When submitting your application and essay online, you should see a message that says: "Thank you, your submission has been received."
 You will also receive a confirmation email.
 If you do not see the message and/or receive the confirmation email then there may be a problem with your submission.
 Please contact the office to confirm your submission.

 For more information about WYT, please view the other page links on this site or call Diane Junion, Local Tour Coordinator, at 928-485-2451, extension 8654.